KristenSantos/swe-2-3-events-exemplar-Kristen-Santos/README.md

 ## Questions

 ### Question 1: clickCounterHandler - modify.js
-As you can see in our HTML, we have a button `#click-button` with a `data-clicks` attribute.
-Each time you click on the button, the `data-clicks` attribute should be incremented, and the button text should show the number of times it has been clicked.
+As you can see in our `modify.html`, we have a `button#click-button` element with a `data-clicks` attribute (line 14).

+The functionality we want is that each time you click on the button, the `data-clicks` attribute should be incremented, and the button text should show the number of times it has been clicked.

 1. Inside the `main` function, register a `click` event listener for the `#click-button` button that uses the function `clickCounterHandler`.
 2. Inside of `clickCounterHandler`, it should...
-    - increment the value of the `data-clicks` attribute on the clicked button (how can you get the element that was clicked?)
+    - increment the value of the `data-clicks` attribute on the clicked button (how can you get the element that was clicked without using `document.querySelector` again?)
     - update the text of the clicked button to tell us how many times it's been clicked (check out the tests to see exactly what we want the button to say)

 <details><summary>Hints!</summary>

 > **Notes about `data-` attributes**:
-> 1. Remember that `data-` attributes come from the HTML as strings so you may need to convert the string to a number before incrementing!
+> 1. Remember that the value of a `data-` attribute will be a string so you may need to convert the string to a number before incrementing!
 > 2. `data-` attributes can be accessed from a selected element using the `.dataset` property
 > 3. `data-` attribute names are converted to camelCase.
 For example, the `data-my-name` attribute would be converted to `.dataset.myName` on the element.
 >